0011001011/vizuka/README.md

 Data vizualization
 ==================

 This is a collection of tools to represent and navigate through the high-dimensional data.
-The algorithm t-SNE has been used to construct the 2D space so some choices and feature of the visualization may reflect that.
+The algorithm t-SNE is default to construct the 2D space.
 The module should be agnostic of the data provided.
+It ships with MNIST.

 Usage
 -----